Milton Keynes Jiu-Jitsu Yubukan Dojo

 White, Yellow, Orange, Green, Blue, Purple, Brown and Junior Black belt.
 Junior Black belts wear a red belt with a black stripe through it and have the title of Sho-Dan-Ho, after reaching Black belt the student then learns the second Dan syllabus their title will not change but as they take gradings Gold tabs will be added to their belt.
 We do not have junior instructors as we believe that children are there to learn and most children when they reach the rank of instructor feel that they have learned all there is.
 In reality we believe that when you reach Black belt and the rank of instructor it is the start of the real learning process.

-A junior student receiving his green belt from Shihan Wood.
+A junior student receiving his yellow belt from Shihan Wood.

 We do not only teach children how to defend themselves, we also teach them how to be more confident, to respect themselves as well as others and to achieve good discipline.
 We believe that most of our students also find that their concentration improves and their general feeling of well being improves as well.